-Why do we need money and not goods?
+Why we ask for money and not goods or services

 - Unsolicited or unwanted aid, especially containers, can clog up ports and logistics chains.
 This creates delays, distracting relief staff and resources from more important tasks.
-This is widely known as the "second disaster".
-It also means Red Cross is left with large quantities of unneeded goods, sometimes at great cost.
+This is widely known as the 'second disaster'.
+It also means we’re left with large quantities of unneeded goods, sometimes at great cost.

 - Years of experience have taught us what emergency aid is needed during a disaster or conflict.
 We store large quantities of these items in warehouses throughout the world.
-Across the Pacific, for example, we have more than 80 containers stocked with brand new, standardised items.
-These are ready to distribute within hours of a disaster.
-This system means everyone in an affected community gets the same, high-quality items.
+For example, across the Pacific, we have more than 80 containers stocked with brand new, standardised items ready to distribute within hours of a disaster.

 - An effective way to aid recovery is using donated money to buy emergency relief goods locally and help restore the local economy and livelihoods.